 - After convincing the government not to intervene, obtained dismissal of a qui tam action against Maimonides Medical Center alleging Maimonides engaged in a decade-long conspiracy to defraud the Medicare program of tens of millions of dollars.
 United States ex rel.
 Pervez v.
 Maimonides Med.
 Ctr., 2010 WL 890236 (S.D.N.Y.
 2010).

 - After convincing the government not to intervene, obtained dismissal of separate federal and state qui tam actions against a major academic medical center and several former executives seeking billions in penalties and damages based on the submission of allegedly fraudulent cost reports.
 United States ex rel.
 Colucci v.
 Beth Israel Med.
 Ctr., 785 F. Supp.
 2d 303 (S.D.N.Y.
 2011); New York ex rel.
 Colucci v.
 Beth Israel Med.
 Ctr., N.Y.
 Sup.
 Ct.
 No. 112059/07.

 HIPAA and Data Privacy and Security

-- Serve as outside counsel on HIPAA and healthcare privacy and data security for a number of healthcare providers and health plans including Becton Dickinson, Benestream, Charles B. Wang Community Health Center, Joyable, Maimonides Medical Center, and Summus.
+- Serve as outside counsel on HIPAA and healthcare privacy and data security for a number of healthcare providers, health plans and technology companies.

-- Advise Henry Schein, Inc., a fortune 500 dental supply company with a widely used electronic health record product, on HIPAA compliance.
+- Advised a large, publicly traded medical supply company with a widely used electronic health record product on HIPAA compliance.

-- Advise a variety of healthcare providers, including Stony Brook University Hospital, regarding the exchange of healthcare information in connection with coordinated care programs.
+- Advise a variety of healthcare providers regarding the exchange of healthcare information in connection with coordinated care programs.

 - Advised HSS on the implementation of an electronic health records system and obtaining reimbursement under a Medicare incentive program for the meaningful use of electronic health records.